rininobaron/LearningSparkV2/chapter2/scala/README.md

  ### IMPORTANT NOTE

- If ay problem occurs when build the scala project hwen perform the setp (**sbt clean package**), then pwerform the following command.
+ If any problem occurs when building the scala project in the setp 1 (**sbt clean package**), then perform the following command in order to solve intance problems:.

  **sbt clean compile**